Access Control Policies

 Break-Glass Account

-- All usage is logged and alerted
+| Monitoring | All usage logged and alerted |

 Policy Override Code

-- Valid for 1 hour by default
+| Valid for | 1 hour (default) |

 Support-Assisted Access

-Contact CastellanAI support for emergency access assistance if all other methods fail.
+Contact CastellanAI support for emergency access assistance.

-- Requires identity verification
+- Identity verification

 Best Practices